Applications

 Reduce wear and improve service life

 The high hardness of the GPA coatings effectively protects the tools against wear.
 Tool steels wear out more quickly, especially when switching to high-strength powder alloys.
-Here, our shifts help to achieve service lives of over 100,000 units – and far beyond.
+Here, our coatings help to achieve tool lives of over 100,000 pieces - and far beyond.

 Reduce cold welding